bbauska/W3Cx-4of5-thru-May-2024/README.md

 <img src="./images/image159.jpeg" style="width:1.625in;height:2.25in"
 alt="Game structure" />

-### Let's continue and isolate the event listeners
+<h4>Let's continue and isolate the event listeners

 Now, consider the code that creates the listeners, can we move it from the GF.start() method into a listeners.js file?
 We'll have to pass the